EricYale/pub/CPSC 5550_Algorithmic Game Theory/notes/12-online-learning.md

 If we choose the exponential mechanism as the softmax function with parameter $\epsilon = \sqrt{\frac{\log m}{T}}$, we have regret at most $O( \sqrt{\frac{\log m}{T}})$.

 $O( \sqrt{\frac{\log m}{T}})$ approaches 0 as $T \to \infty$, so FTRL is a no-regret algorithm.

+## Usage and Relevance

+You can use online learning to find coarse-correlated equilibria, which will be described in [the next section](./13-correlated-equilibria.md).